 If your income is not sufficient enough.
 Then find ways on how to increase your income.
 You can either move to a better-paying job or take a second job or do some side-hustles (my fave way of earning money).

 Diversify your Income Streams

 Diversify your sources of income as early as you can.
 Once you have built your emergency fund, look for other ways where you can put your money to grow.
 It can either be on financial investment vehicles or it can be on side-hustles like online selling or blogging.

 We’re lucky to be living in this time.
 Making money has never been easier.
 Heck, who would’ve thought that you can earn money by just writing your thoughts (blog)?

 If you can’t invest money on anything because you don’t have that much money at the moment, invest your time.Don't put all your eggs in one basket. - English Proverb 1600s Click To Tweet

 Luckily, all the things that I’ve been doing and all the new things that I’m planning to do are things that I really do enjoy and I’m excited about.
 It does not feel like work to me because I really enjoy hustling.
 I love the contradictory nature of it – unstructured yet structured.
 I can work anytime I want but at the same time, I need to ensure that I finish all my deliverables in a certain time frame.

 It may not be the case for you, so choose wisely.
 Earning money is cool but it should not be at the expense of forgetting how to live in the now.Stay Broke - My Plan Until I Stabilize my Finances Click To Tweet

-If you’re reading this now, I hope that you’re in a better financial position as I am.
-If you have been in a similar situation in the past, feel free to share your tips and suggestions on the comment section below.
+If you’re reading this now, I hope that you’re in a better financial position than I am.
+If you have been in a similar situation in the past, feel free to share your tips and suggestions in the comment section below.